-- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see the Installation Guide for NetIQ Agent Manager. - 2 Start the Agent Manager Console in the NetlQ Sentinel Agent Manager program group. - 3 In the left pane, click Providers. - 4 On the Action menu, click New > Provider. - 5 On the Select Data Provider Type window, click Application Log and then click Next. - 6 On the Log Type window, select Generic single-line log file, and then click Next. - 7 On the Directories window, click Add. - 8 On the Directory Edit window, specify the command location, format, and file name, and then click Next.
+- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the left pane, click Providers. - 4 On the Action menu, click New > Provider. - 5 On the Select Data Provider Type window, click Application Log and then click Next. - 6 On the Log Type window, select Generic single-line log file, and then click Next. - 7 On the Directories window, click Add. - 8 On the Directory Edit window, specify the command location, format, and file name, and then click Next.
 The file name provides Agent Manager with the file name convention for each generated log file.
 For example, an application may include a sequential number in its log file names, such as error.log.
 For more information about window options, see the Help. - 9 Click Next. - 10 On the Name window, specify a provider name and then click Finish.